- Herbal Medicine

 Bayberry combines perfectly with Cinnamon for 'stuck blood', with Panax Ginseng for cold and tired depletion and with Licorice root for a weakened digestive system.

-Much of the information here about the traditional uses of Bayberry is consistent with the model of thinking whereby one may treat problem A with plant B. There is much value in this approach, especially in how it helps us pass on useful knowledge to one another, but it falls short in one vital area; and that is that people are not all cut from the same cloth!
+Much of the information here about the traditional uses of Bayberry is consistent with the model of thinking whereby one may treat problem A with plant B. There is value in this approach, especially in how it helps us pass on useful knowledge to one another, but it falls short in one vital area; and that is that people are not all cut from the same cloth!
 Something that works brilliantly for one person may do less for another -- why is this?

-The reason is that people vary in their constitutions as to whether they are more hot or cool and at the same time more dry or damp (more info about this here) There is much old wisdom in treating the person first and the condition second and in this light Bayberry shows itself as a particularly warming herb that can be of especial benefit to those with cooler constitutions; the Elephant/Butterfly and the Bear.
+The reason is that people vary in their constitutions as to whether they are more hot or cool and at the same time more dry or damp (more info about this here) There is an old wisdom in treating the person first and the condition second and in this light Bayberry shows itself as a particularly warming herb that can be of especial benefit to those with cooler constitutions; the Elephant/Butterfly and the Bear.

 Excerpt from Felter & Lloyd's Kings Dispensatory from 1898